giancosta86/Helios-core/README.md

 # Helios - Core

-*Library of general-purpose, shared utilities*
+*Scala library of shared utilities*

-**Helios - Core** is one of the modules composing the [Helios](https://www.facebook.com/pages/Helios/206962992779275) project - a multifaceted generic Java library.
+**Helios - Core** is a general-purpose Scala/ScalaFX library belonging to the multifaceted [Helios](https://www.facebook.com/pages/Helios/206962992779275) project, as well as an [OSGi](https://www.osgi.org/) bundle.

-For further information, please refer to its javadoc documentation.
+The first version of Helios was released in 2013 and was dedicated to Java; Helios 2 now mainly targets Scala and ScalaFX.

+Helios is meant to evolve over time - please refer to its Scaladoc documentation for more details on its current packages.